SB-1967

 2026-11-01

 Oklahoma Senate Bill 1967 — An Act relating to the Hospital and Medical Services Utilization Review Act; amending 36 O.S.
-2021, Section 6552; requiring utilization review organizations or insurers using artificial intelligence tools to adhere to certain requirements; prohibiting AI tools from denying, delaying, or modifying services based on medical necessity; requiring determinations to be made by licensed professionals; requiring notification to enrollees; requiring submission to Insurance Commissioner; providing for fines and fees; requiring Commissioner to promulgate rules and regulations; providing for codification; and providing an effective date
+2021, Section 6552; requiring utilization review organizations or insurers using artificial intelligence tools to adhere to certain requirements; prohibiting certain tools from denying, delaying, or modifying certain services; requiring certain determinations to be made by certain licensed professionals; requiring certain health benefit plans to notify certain enrollees about use of certain tools; requiring health benefit plans to submit certain tools to the Insurance Commissioner; providing for certain fines and fees; requiring Commissioner to promulgate rules and regulations; providing for codification; and providing an effective date.

 Summary